-Philosophy, the “love of wisdom,” leads us to ask questions about ourselves, our world and what may lie beyond.
+Philosophy, or the “love of wisdom,” leads us to ask questions about ourselves, our world and what may lie beyond.
 In pursuing these questions, students enhance their abilities in analysis, self-reflection, argumentation and communication.
-Students of philosophy have many options after graduation; philosophy is excellent training for careers in law, politics and business.
+Students of philosophy have many options after graduation, as philosophy provides an excellent foundation for careers in law, politics and business.

 Arena pro football champion player